dhellmann/pymotw/PyMOTW/time/index.rst

     Sun Mar  9 12:46:54 2008 1205081214.21 0.02
     Sleeping 2

-Calling time.sleep() yields control from the current thread and asks it to wait for the system to wake it back up.
+Calling :func:`sleep()` yields control from the current thread and asks it to wait for the system to wake it back up.
 If your program has only one thread, this effectively blocks the app and it does no work.

 struct_time
 ===========

 Storing times as elapsed seconds is useful in some situations, but there are times when you need to have access to the individual fields of a date (year, month, etc.).
-The time module defines struct_time for holding date and time values with components broken out so they are easy to access.
-There are several functions that work with struct_time values instead of floats.
+The :mod:`time` module defines :class:`struct_time` for holding date and time values with components broken out so they are easy to access.
+There are several functions that work with :class:`struct_time` values instead of floats.

 .. include:: time_struct.py
     :literal:
     :start-after: #end_pymotw_header

-gmtime() returns the current time in UTC. localtime() returns the current time with the current time zone applied. mktime() takes a struct_time and converts it to the floating point representation.
+:func:`gmtime()` returns the current time in UTC. :func:`localtime()` returns the current time with the current time zone applied. :func:`mktime()` takes a :class:`struct_time` and converts it to the floating point representation.

 ::